 When your business needs video, and you need to build a video wall, do you know where to start?
-It can be a little overwhelming to think of everything that goes into video wall planning, design and installation, but don’t worry.
+It can be a little overwhelming to think of everything that goes into video wall system planning, design and installation, but don’t worry.
 We’ve got your back.
 Here is a short guide to some of the important considerations when preparing to build a video wall.

 What Are Your Display Needs?

-The imagery is a critical consideration, as it will help determine the rest of your display needs.
+Furthermore, the imagery is a critical consideration, as it will help determine the rest of your display needs.
 Do you need to look at highly detailed images?
 Will your team be looking at the display from a short or long range?
 How pixelated can the images be and still be effective?
 These are all important factors in your control room design and requirements of the video panels.

 What Type of Content Will You Display?

 Furthermore, this one can be confusing.
 Aren’t all video images created equal?
 The answer is no. What the content is and the usage of it can determine the equipment needed for the room design.
-Things such as real-time or pre-programmed material can have an impact, as can the amount of content, and even the hours of operation.
+And, things such as real-time or pre-programmed material can have an impact, as can the amount of content, and even the hours of operation.
 How many hours each day will the video wall be in use?
 If it’s 24/7, the equipment needs to be up to the task, with fail-safes to prevent any downtime.

 It’s Not Just About the Video Wall

-When you’re building a wall of video display, you have to consider more than just the imagery.
+Most importantly, when you’re building a wall of video display, you have to consider more than just the imagery.
 A video wall is only as good as its supporting spaces.
 What keeps the machinery in motion?
 Consider these points:

 ● Electrical needs for wiring and connectivity – you can’t display video without a connection to its source, not to mention a power supply.